2 3 4 5 6 7 8 9 10 11

 BASIS FOR AWARD

-A panel of judges comprised of Toe River Arts Board Members will review and evaluate submissions.
+A panel of judges comprised of Toe River Arts Board Members will review and evaluate all submissions.
 The scholarship amount is $1000, and this amount can be divided to award multiple applicants.
 The committee will review each application, reference letter and the 5 work samples provided.
 Submissions will be evaluated based upon original thinking, artistic commitment, and a willingness to take creative risks.
 All decisions made by the panel will be final.

 APPLICATION REQUIREMENTS